Professor Mohamed Rabie, PhD

 email@example.com / Professorrabie@yahoo.com

 Dr. Rabie was named distinguished professor of International political economy by the School of Governance and Economics in 2013.
-He graduated from Jericho High School in the West Bank in 1957, continued his college and graduate studies in Egypt, Germany and the United States.
-He received a bachelor degree in agricultural economics and an MA degree in rural sociology in 1962 and 1964, respectively from Ain Shams University in Cairo, Egypt.
-He received an MA degree and a PhD degree in Economics in 1968 and 1970, respectively from the University of Houston, Texas.
+He graduated from Jericho High School in Palestine in 1957, continued his college and graduate studies in Egypt, Germany and the United States.
+He received a bachelor degree in agricultural economics and an MA degree in rural sociology in 1962 and 1964, respectively from Ain Shams University, Cairo, Egypt.
+He received an MA degree and a PhD degree in Economics in 1968 and 1970, respectively from the University of Houston, Houston, Texas.

 During the years 1977 to 1983 Prof. Rabie was involved in business consulting and healthcare.
 In 1978 he was a founding partner of the Texas Health Plans in Houston; and in 1979 he was a founding partner and publisher of Your Health magazine; and between 1995 and 2001, he served as president of the Association Health Care Management.

 Prof. Rabie has so far published a total of 43 books in English and Arabic.
-English books include: The Politics of Foreign Aid (Praeger, 1988); A Vision for the Transformation of the Middle East (Center for Educational Development, 1990); The New World Order (Vantage Press, 1992); Conflict Resolution and the Middle East Peace Process (Duetsches Orient Institut, Hamburg, 1993); Conflict Resolution and Ethnicity (Praeger, 1994); US-PLO Dialogue (University Press of Florida, 1995); The Making of History (Authors Choice, 2001); Saving Capitalism and Democracy (Palgrave Macmillan, May, 2013); Global Economic and Cultural Transformation (Palgrave Macmillan, October, 2013); and A Theory of Sustainable Sociocultural and Economic Development, (Palgrave Macmillan, January 2016.
+English books include: The Politics of Foreign Aid (Praeger, 1988); Israel and South Africa (Center for Research and Publishing, 1987) A Vision for the Transformation of the Middle East (Center for Educational Development, 1990); The New World Order (Vantage Press, 1992); Conflict Resolution and the Middle East Peace Process (Duetsches Orient Institut, Hamburg, 1993); Conflict Resolution and Ethnicity (Praeger, 1994); US-PLO Dialogue (University Press of Florida, 1995); The Making of History (Authors Choice, 2001); Saving Capitalism and Democracy (Palgrave Macmillan, May, 2013); Global Economic and Cultural Transformation (Palgrave Macmillan, October, 2013); A Theory of Sustainable Sociocultural and Economic Development, (Palgrave Macmillan, 2016), and The Global Debt Crisis and its Sociopolitical Implications: creating conditions of a sustaiable, peaceful, and just world (Palgrave Macmillan, 2018).

 Major books in Arabic include: The Brain Drain, Kuwait University, 1972; Economy and Society, Publishing Press, Kuwait, 1973; the Other Side of the Arab Defeat, Riad El-Rayyes Books, London, 1987; the Making of American Foreign Policy, Dar Al-Carmel, Amman, Jordan, 1990; The Making of the Arab Future, Bahsoon Publishing House, Beirut, Lebanon, 2000; Leadership and the Making of History, Al-Yazouri publishing House, Amman, 2009; Culture and the Arab Identity Crisis, Arab Thought Forum, Amman, 2010; Arabs’ Self-Destruction, Naaman Cultural House, Beirut, 2013; the Making of History, Al-Yazouri publishing House, Amman, 2014; Sustainable Societal Development, Al-Yazouri publishing House, 2014; Arabs in the Eye of the Storm, Al-Yazouri publishing House, 2015, the Crisis of Arab Culture, Al-Yazouri, 2016; Culture and Democracy, Al-Yazouri, 2016; andhis memoirs of 5 books, Memories that defy Forgetting, Ward Publishing House, Amman, 2014.
 In addition, Dr. Rabie published in Arabic a short story, A Journey with Worries; two novels, Escape in the Sun's Eye, and Jahlawad Kingdom; and 3 books of poetry, as well as more than 60 scholarly papers and over 1000 newspaper articles.